Another tool from the A* Vienna software team

 psf.hdu.data

-Write PSF to a FITS file
+Write PSF to a FITS file#

-Given that the PSF can create an astropy ImageHDU
+Given that the PSF can create an astropy ImageHDU object, we can take

 advantage of the astropy functionality and and override the .writeto()

-method of an astropy ImageHDU
+method of an astropy ImageHDU object:

 psf.writeto("My_SCAO_PSF.fits")